-For the LV machine dual layer concentrated windings are planned.
-For the MV machine single layer concentrated windings seem better applicable as the electrical insulation is only needed between the windings and the stator core.
+For the LV machine, dual layer concentrated windings are planned.
+For the MV machine, single layer concentrated windings seem better applicable as the electrical insulation is only needed between the windings and the stator core.
 No extra insulation is needed between two different phases, as it would be the case in a dual layer configuration.
 A conceptual drawing of the two machines is shown in Fig. 10.

 2) Electromagnetic Models: An analytical machine model is used to perform a weight and efficiency optimization to finally obtain optimal machine designs for a fair comparison of the LV and the MV concept.
 The machine model is predicated on a very basic estimate of the magnetic field in the air-gap ignoring slotting effects and assuming sinusoidal phase currents and infinite permeability of the stator iron and rotor yoke.
-The average torque for a radial flux permanent magnet machine can then be written as where $R{ag}$ is the air-gap radius, L is the active length, $B_1$ is the fundamental component of the open circuit radial flux density (rms) on the stator surface to the air-gap, J is the current density in the winding conductors (rms), $A_s$ is the total area of all slots, $k{Cu}$ is the copper fill factor, $k_w$ is the winding factor and $\theta$ is the phase
+The average torque for a radial flux permanent magnet machine can then be written as where R{ag} is the air-gap radius, L is the active length, B_1 is the fundamental component of the open circuit radial flux density (rms) on the stator surface to the air-gap, J is the current density in the winding conductors (rms), A_s is the total area of all slots, k{Cu} is the copper fill factor, k_w is the winding factor, and θ is the phase displacement of the back EMF voltage and the injected current vector.

-$$T = R{\rm ag} L B_1 J A{\rm s} k{\rm Cu} k{\rm w} \cos(\theta) , \qquad (9)$$ displacement of the back EMF voltage and the injected current vector.
+$$T = R{ag} L B_1 J A_s k{Cu} k_w \cos(\theta) \tag{9}$$